Jean-Philippe Bonardi: Deanship

-As the Dean of HEC Lausanne.., Bonardi managed the effort that led to the achievement, for the first time in the school’s history, of the 5-year EQUIS accreditation delivered by EFMD.
-He also made HEC Lausanne one of the founding members of the QTEM network (Quantitative Methods for Economics and Management), an international network of international schools allowing students to do their master program in highly quantitative management topics and in three countries.
+While Bonardi was Dean of HEC Lausanne, it achieved the 5-year EQUIS accreditation delivered by EFMD for the first time in the school's history.
+Also, HEC Lausanne became one of the founding members of the QTEM network (Quantitative Methods for Economics and Management), an international network of international schools allowing students to do their master program in highly quantitative management topics and in three countries.

-Bonardi is also one of the founders of the E4S Center (‘Enterprise for Society’) created jointly by the University of Lausanne (through HEC Lausanne), the Ecole Polytechnique Fédérale de Lausanne (EFPL) and IMD (the Institute for Management Development).
+Bonardi is one of the founders of the E4S Center (‘Enterprise for Society’) created jointly by the University of Lausanne (through HEC Lausanne), the Ecole Polytechnique Fédérale de Lausanne (EFPL) and IMD (the Institute for Management Development).

 Research on firms' nonmarket strategies

-Bonardi’s research focuses to the field of firms’ nonmarket strategies, i.e. the strategies developed by firms to influence public policies (public politics) and handle external stakeholders such as social activists (private politics).
+Bonardi's research focuses to the field of firms’ nonmarket strategies, i.e. the strategies developed by firms to influence public policies (public politics) and handle external stakeholders such as social activists (private politics).